-Chris supports me but he does NOT coach me unless I explicitly ask him for help on a route.
+Chris supports me but he doesn't offer advice unless I explicitly ask him for help on a route.

-We learned this the hard way when I kept snapping at him because I was so overwhelmed with fear I literally couldn’t process his advice.
+We learned this the hard way when I kept snapping at him because I was so overwhelmed with fear I literally couldn’t process his words.

 It took me 2 months to get to the top of a route in the gym (about 40 feet).